Katherinecando/alice-in-wonderland-ppg/README.md

 **What it does:** Loads the questionnaire Excel file, computes group-level statistics for engagement, performance ratings, and emotion distribution, and produces bar charts.

-**Before running:** Place `emotion marker table.xlsx` in the same folder as the script, or update the `file` path on line 58.
+**Before running:** Questionnaire Excel file required.
 **Output:** Figures 9–10 in dissertation (questionnaire ratings and emotion distribution)

 ---

 ## Data Availability

 The raw PPG waveform CSV files and questionnaire data are not included in this repository as they contain data from human participants collected under an institutional ethics protocol.
-The dataset was provided by the research team at City, University of London as a pre-existing resource for this project.
+The dataset was provided by the project supervisor.

-If you are an assessor and require access to the raw data for verification purposes, please contact the project supervisor.
+If you are an assessor and require access to the raw data for verification, please contact the project supervisor.

 ---